o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

 ### Sync your clone

 Now you can *sync* your clone.
 Syncing is the process of pulling the latest changes from a source repository to a clone.
-In a terminal, in the root of your `o3de.org` clone, perform the steps below:
+Use one of the two options outlined below:

+#### Option One: Sync your fork and pull to your branch.

 1. Make sure you are in the main branch.